takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 skyIrradiance: boolean = false
 ```

-Whether to apply sun and sky irradiance as deferred lighting.
+Whether to apply sun and sky irradiance as post-process lighting.

 Enabling one without the other is physically incorrect and should only be done for demonstration purposes.